UsikianLevon/draw-libre/README.md

 ## Features

 - Draw linestrings (including closed ones) and polygons
-- Compatible with maplibre-gl.js(v3, v4, v5) and mapbox-gl.js (currently supports Mercator projection only)
+- Compatible with maplibre-gl(v2-v5) and mapbox-gl(v1-v3) and all projections
 - Customizable UI and controls
 - Event-driven architecture for easy integration